Fiji beats New Zealand to clinch back-to-back Olympic titles - WHIZ News

+TOKYO (AP) — There’s only one player who can really compare the elation of winning Fiji’s first Olympic gold medal with the emotions of defending the rugby sevens title.

+For Jerry Tuwai, the world sevens series player of the decade and captain of Fiji, the gold medal draped around his neck after Wednesday’s 27-12 win over New Zealand meant more than the celebrated prize he took home from Rio de Janeiro five years ago.

-TOKYO (AP) — Jerry Tuwai is a two-time Olympic champion and his Fiji rugby sevens squad has given the people of their Pacific island nation a reason to celebrate in the midst of a deadly coronavirus outbreak.
+It gave the people of his Pacific island nation a reason to celebrate in the midst of a deadly coronavirus outbreak.
+And to think, he almost quit during the months of enforced separation from his three children.

-Fiji clinched back-to-back Olympic gold medals with a 27-12 victory over New Zealand on Wednesday in the final at the Tokyo Games.
+“I nearly jumped camp because I missed them,” Tuwai said, crediting Fiji coach Gareth Baber for convincing him to see a bigger picture and keep the squad together “so we can continue the journey to Tokyo.”

+“We’ve been away from our family for about five or six months,” he added.
+“I think this one is special.”

 It’ll be hard to top that.